ebtisamasiri/T5-Data-Science-AI-Practice/README.md

 # T5-Data-Science-AI-Practice
 Projects, datasets, and code from my T5 Bootcamp practice.
 Focuses on hands-on application of machine learning, deep learning, and data science techniques learned during the course.
-Sure!
-Here's an updated description with the bootcamp name included, and a suggested name for the repository:

 ---